Methodology for Shift the Subsidies - International

 Note that the 'Timeline' function filters by fiscal year for the 'Funding Institutions' section and by calendar year for the other sections.

-How are projects classified into 'Clean,' 'Dirty,' and 'Other'?
+How are projects classified as ‘Fossil’, ‘Clean’, or 'Other'?

 Each project is classified into a category and sector as outlined below, based on the description of the project and project documents.
 A description of each category can be found by clicking on the sector under the ‘Energy Sectors’ tab.

 Fossil Fuel.
 Fossil fuels include any oil, gas or coal production or exploration projects, or projects supporting the development or transmission of fossil fuel power.
 It also includes any policy reforms that provide incentives for fossil fuel development and investment.